Cost of Living Crisis Help Links

-Welcome to Stevenage ESC.
 We are an organisation designed to work with young people, schools, families and other associated professionals.

-We are a key stage 3 centre based in Collenswood Road, Stevenage.
-On this site we provide education for twelve young people in KS3 who are permanently excluded or at risk of permanent exclusion from their school whether in Stevenage or elsewhere in North Hertfordshire.
+A Key Stage 3 and Key Stage 4 Centre based in Collenswood Road, Stevenage providing education for young people in KS3 and KS4 who are permanently excluded or at risk of permanent exclusion from their school whether in Stevenage or elsewhere in North Hertfordshire.

 Our aim is to assist the young people in returning to a permanent full time education placement whether it be a school or elsewhere.
 We will then assist in supporting their re-integration.
 In addition to the on-site provision above we also provide, when space allows, opportunities for full time Respite places for half term blocks.
 In the afternoons we offer a ‘Back on Track’ Group for those young people who need a little refocusing on their school provision.